-The Board also ensures that all recurrent related party transactions are dealt in accordance with the Listing Requirement's requirements.
+The Board also ensures that all recurrent related party transactions are dealt in accordance with the Listing Requirements.
 These recurrent related party transactions are subject to review and consideration by the Audit Committee and the Board at their respective meetings.